qwang897/Uni-deepSG/README.md

 **Model Prediction**
 1. Choosing "type 1" for the most common scaffold, "type 2" for scaffold used in Kim et al 2020  ().
 2. If you want to predict the efficiency of a single sgRNA, go to the directory "./main/PredictionTools", run predict.ipynb.
 You need to input the sgRNA sequence (20+3PAM=23bp) in cell2 "sgrna=XXX".
-3. If you want to predict batches of sgrna in ./main/BatchPrediction/ run predict.ipynb. input file example is at ./main/BatchPredition/data/esp_format_23bp_eff.npy
+3. If you want to predict the efficiencies of multiple sgRNA, go to the directory "./main/BatchPrediction/", run predict.ipynb.
+An input  example is: ./main/BatchPredition/data/esp_format_23bp_eff.npy
-In this model, if you want to predict multiple sequences and want to minimize the mean squared error (MSE), you can adjust the parameters A and B with input a small number of template sequence(10 for example) within your cas9 variants or laboratory.
-This adjustment can help improve the prediction results.
+In this model, if you want to  minimize the mean squared error (MSE), you can adjust the parameters A and B, fitted by a small number of template sequences (10 for example).
+This adjustment can help improve the Pearson correlation.
 It's important to note that this process will not affect the Spearman correlation.